Bourg/vite-background-process-sigttin/README.md

-# Vite background process termination bug reproduction
+# Vite background process stopped by SIGTTIN

 This repository contains a minimal reproduction for a bug in which a Vite server background process is stopped for trying to read STDIN, but will still take incoming connections to which it will never respond.